obsidiansystems/obelisk/docs/cabal.md

   export OBELISK_WASI_SHIM="$PWD/node_modules/@bjorn3/browser_wasi_shim"
   ```

-- **Caveat:** the skeleton's `static/generate` script runs `nix-build` (see
+- **Caveat:** the skeleton's default `static/generate` implementation runs
-  section 3), so an out-of-the-box scaffold still touches nix once per static-asset
+  `nix-build`, so an out-of-the-box scaffold touches nix on static-asset
-  change unless you swap that script out.
+  changes.
+The framework only requires that the script honor
+  `static/generate <output-path>`; swap in any implementation (see section 3).

 One more knob: `OBELISK_CROSS_CABAL_ARGS` passes extra arguments through to
 the cross cabal invocation.
 The dev scripts set it to `-O0` plus